Jackett/Jackett/README.md

 ## Running Jackett behind a reverse proxy
-When running jackett behind a reverse proxy make sure that the original hostname of the request is passed to Jackett.
+When running Jackett behind a reverse proxy make sure that the original hostname of the request is passed to Jackett.
 If HTTPS is used also set the X-Forwarded-Proto header to "https".
 Don't forget to adjust the "Base path override" Jackett option accordingly.

 Example config for apache:
 ```